MechanicalRabbit/NarrativeTest.jl/README.md

-# NarrativeTest
+# NarrativeTest.jl

-*A test framework for Julia in which a test suite is given as a Markdown file that combines the narrative with the test code and expected output.*
+*NarrativeTest.jl is a Julia library for functional testing, which lets you write the test suite in the narrative form.
+It permits you to describe the behavior of a software component in the Markdown format, and then extract, execute and validate any embedded test code.*

 [![Linux/OSX Build Status][travis-img]][travis-url]
 [![Windows Build Status][appveyor-img]][appveyor-url]